HoldSkill/signing-and-notarization/README.md

 # signing-and-notarization

-An Electron example: signing and notarization for Mac App Store.
+An Electron example: signing and notarization for Mac App Distribution.